Branch Pubs

 Initially a dwelling house, the building has had several changes of use over the centuries - it was once a chemist's run by the Waldie family whose most famous member, David, helped establish the anaesthetic properties of chloroform in 1847.

-The pub serves good-quality food and at least six real ales from breweries across Scotland and the UK, plus one real cider.
+The pub serves good-quality food and at least five real ales from breweries across Scotland and the UK, one from a local brewery Strangers, plus one real cider, which varies

 - Platform 3